 If you know someone displaying the signs and symptoms of either of these disorders, it’s important to encourage them to find help and make an appointment with someone who can properly diagnose them and get them on track to healing with medication and therapy.

 Meanwhile, you can take this brief and completely free schizophrenia test before your appointment with a psychiatrist, and it can be a great tool for those who are unsure if they are struggling with this condition or not.
-You may also take one for bipolar disorder, as this can share similarities with schizoaffective disorder.

 Hopefully, by reading this article, you’ve learned about some of the essential aspects that separate schizoaffective disorder and schizophrenia from one another and why it’s important when it comes to making a diagnosis.
 This can impact the course of treatment in a number of ways, but no matter which condition is present, treatment is available for both of them, and people can learn how to keep their symptoms under control and live healthy and fulfilling lives.

 - University of Nevada, Reno. (, 2020).
 Mental Status Examination.
 Retrieved from https://med.unr.edu/psychiatry/education/resources/mental-status-examination